 Insisting that the other party agree to certain terms as a precondition to negotiation is a common but risky tactic.
 In the Minnesota Orchestra’s ongoing labor dispute (see our cover story for details), for example, the players said for many months that they would negotiate with management only after the lockout ended.
 But management was loath to accept this condition, aware that the players would have little motivation to accept significant salary cuts if they were performing and being paid.

 As the failure of this condition illustrates, setting conditions to negotiation is a potentially self-defeating strategy.
 Remember that your counterpart will weigh the costs and benefits of accepting your conditions against his alternatives away from the table.
 If you have a strong BATNA, as Nokia appears to have had, then it may make sense to take this risk.
 But note that even in this case, Microsoft was able to make inroads on the mapping service issue that Nokia had claimed was nonnegotiable.
 Microsoft may have saved the deal by refusing to assume that Nokia’s conditions to negotiation were nonnegotiable.

-In general, the wisest course may be to agree to negotiate rather than stipulating potentially deal-breaking conditions.
+In general, the wisest course for business negotiators may be to agree to negotiate rather than stipulating potentially deal-breaking conditions.
 Then, at the table, seek tradeoffs that will help you gain leverage on the issues you value most, while demonstrating flexibility on your counterpart’s pressing concerns.

 What is some advice you’d offer to other business negotiators?

 Adapted from “When Our “Principles” Crash up Against our Negotiation Goals” in the December 2013 issue of Negotiation Briefings.